-How Would You Use This Story Prop Kit in Speech Therapy?
+How Would You Use Sneezy the Snowman in Speech Therapy?

 Do your students love Sneezy the Snowman?
-What types of goals or activities would you do with this story prop kit?
-I would love to know your ideas!
-Whenever I can find new ways to use a set of materials, it always makes therapy planning easier.
-If you can use this one story prop kit with a bulk of your caseload, you are saving LOTS of hours of prep work.
+What goals or activities would you do with this story prop kit?
+I would love to hear your ideas!
+Whenever I can find new ways to use a set of materials, therapy planning is easier.
+If you can use this one-story prop kit with a bulk of your caseload, you are saving LOTS of hours of prep work.